shenxianpeng/blog/source/about/index.md

 ### About

-I'm Xianpeng Shen from Dalian, China.
+I'm Xianpeng(Peter) Shen from Dalian, China.
 A DevOps | Build Engineer at Rocket Software.

 * QA/AUTOMATION/CI/CD - Otc 2009 - May 2018, I am QA/SDET engineer, engaged in software testing, proficient in automated testing and continuous integration, have experience in performance testing.